greatscottgadgets/ubertooth/README.md

 This release is paired with [libbtbb 2020-12-R1](https://github.com/greatscottgadgets/libbtbb/releases/tag/2020-12-R1).

-Instructions for flashing the firmware can be found [on the corresponding Wiki page](https://github.com/greatscottgadgets/ubertooth/wiki/Firmware).
+Instructions for flashing the firmware can be found [on the corresponding readthedocs.io firmware page](https://ubertooth.readthedocs.io/en/latest/firmware.html).
-Instructions for building libbrbb can be found [on the corresponding Wiki page](https://github.com/greatscottgadgets/ubertooth/wiki/Build-Guide).
+Instructions for building libbtbb can be found [on the corresponding readthedocs.io build_guide page](https://ubertooth.readthedocs.io/en/latest/build_guide.html).

 --------------------